asvath/cadcd/README.md

 	│	└── F.yaml, B.yaml etc
 	│
 	└──devmoose/
-	│	└── filterkittimoose.py, etc (all files from the repo and cadcd devkit) │
+	│	└── filterkittimoose.py, etc (all files from this repo and cadcd devkit) │
 	└──processedmoose/
 	│	└── image_0[0-7]/